 Hardwood Ceramic Kitchen Flooring Photo

-In this picture, we see a lovely kitchen with dark walnut stained hardwood flooring.
+In this picture, you see a lovely kitchen with dark walnut stained hardwood flooring.
 Except that it isn’t hardwood.
-Those are actually long ceramic tiles,... cut and printed to look like a hardwood floor installation.
-The result is a kitchen floor with the charm of natural wood, but only a fraction of the cleaning and maintenance concerns.Continue to 2 of 8 below.
+Those are long ceramic tiles, cut and printed to look like a hardwood floor installation.
+The result is a kitchen floor with the charm of natural wood but only a fraction of the cleaning and maintenance concerns.Continue to 2 of 8 below.

 02 of 08